filipmellgren/IO_phd/empirical_ps/main.md

 Where the "1"-term comes form the outside good which is normalized to give utility zero.
 The outside good allows for many consumers not buying in case there is a market wide increase in price.
 Note

-Take logs and subtract log of outside good market share to obtain:
+In the special case where we (there is no unobserved agent characteristcs, Sigma is 0, Pi * d can still exist, where d is the observed agent characteristics) don't incorporate information on cosumer heterogeneity such as income distribution, we can do the inversion of the market shares analytically by taking logs and subtract log of outside good market share to obtain:

 $$\ln{s_j} - \ln{s_0} = x_j \beta - \alpha p_j + \xi_j$$

 Where we observe the left hand side in the data and so can estimate the relationship using regression.
+In this specification, we don't allow for random coefficients model, although in principle that is possible.

+(in pybblp we just omit agent side to obtain logit model )

 Having estimates of $\alpha$, we can then back out own and crossprice elasticities: